Managing Fear and Anxiety at Bedtime

 in this post:

-There are four elements in guiding your infant through fears and anxieties: Reassurance, Investigation, Calming the Storm, and Finding Solutions.
+There are four elements in guiding your child through fears and anxieties: Reassurance, Investigation, Calming the Storm, and Finding Solutions.

 1. Reassurance